fls-bioinformatics-core/galaxy-tools/ceas/README.rst

 ========== ======================================================================
 Version    Changes
 ---------- ----------------------------------------------------------------------
+1.0.2-2    - Major updates to fix various bugs, add tests and enable ceasBW to
+             be used without an existing chromosome sizes file.
 1.0.2-1    - Modified to work with Cistrome-version of CEAS (includes additional
-             'ceasbw' program which can take bigWig input) 1.0.2-0    - Initial version.
+             'ceasBW' program which can take bigWig input) 1.0.2-0    - Initial version.
 ========== ======================================================================